selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 use a `*` to pattern match and ensure that the suppression is applied across the entire namespace.

-## istioctl analyze against a live cluster with changes
+## `istioctl analyze` against a live cluster with changes

 One of the more exciting features of `istioctl analyze` is the ability to analyze a set of local files and a live cluster together.
 If you provide both a file or directory argument and the `--use-kube=true` flag, then `istioctl analyze` will analyze the current configured cluster defined in your `.kube/config` file and overlay the set of local changes on top of the cluster view.
-This is very useful when your config repository might not be a complete representation of what's deployed in your cluster.
+This is very useful when your configuration repository might not be a complete representation of what's deployed in your cluster.

 Consider an example where you want to expose an existing service into the